raulapg/raulapg.github.io/projects/antiochmap.md

 ---
-title: Building Projects in Antioch, CA
+title: Development Projects in Antioch, CA
-description: Map of building projects in Antioch, CA using Python
+description: Map of development projects in Antioch, CA using Python
 permalink: /projects/antiochmap
 ---
 ## Background